-In this article we will walk you through an example to integrate, execute and schedule test execution for your MSTest test project with Universal Agent.
+In this article, we will walk you through an example to integrate, execute, and schedule test executions for your MSTest test project with the Universal Agent.

 - Dotnet core test projects that target .NET Core 2.2+: xUnitSample, MSTestSample, NUnitSample

 - Dotnet project that targets .NET 4.5 (Windows only): UnitTestSample